I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 Removing the liquid waste cuts down on smell and allows the litter to be usable for much longer (as opposed to regular litter which must be thrown out once it is saturated).

 But clumping litter can be pricey, sometimes running up to a dollar a pound or more.
-And unless you have free shipping, ordering it from an online retailer can also cost more when you add in shipping costs (which would be significant for twenty to forty pounds of litter).
+And unless you have free shipping, ordering it from an online retailer can also cost more when you add in shipping costs (which would be significant for 20 to 40 pounds of litter).

 But there are some ways to find bargains on good, clumping litter.